Welcome to "Puppy School"!

 Option to Rotate Dogs

-Rather than having to buy a membership for each of your dogs, you can rotate your dogs in class for a small fee, depending on the version of Doggy Gym you have signed up for.
-Training more than one dog in a class doesn't get anymore economical than this.
+Rather than having to buy a membership for each of your dogs, you can rotate your dogs in class for an additional $20 on your membership.
+Training more than one dog in a class doesn't get any more economical than this.

 Add-On Option: Private Lesson

 If you would like to have a half-hour private lesson added to your Gym membership, you can do so at an extreme discount.
+(Availability may be limited, depending on my schedule.)
 The pricing is as follows:

 - Skype: $10

-If you know of anyone who would benefit from joining the Doggy Gym (either one), you can earn a "referral bonus" when they sign up for a membership and identify you as their sponsor.
-If you are in the Doggy Gym, the bonus $10.
-If you are in the Doggy Gym Lite, it's $5.
-This bonus will come off your next month's membership fee.
+If you know of anyone who would benefit from joining the Doggy Gym, you can earn a "referral bonus."
+When they sign up for a membership and identify you as their sponsor, you will receive $10 off your next month's membership fee.
 Of course, it is only good as long as you are a continuing student.

 This is the process for registration.